Skip to content Skip to main navigation Report an accessibility issue

 Integrating Source Material

-For help with knowing when to summarize, paraphrase, or quote your sources — or even with learning more about the differences between all three — see the OWL’s handy guide on Quoting, Paraphrasing, and Summarizing.
+Need help knowing when to summarize, paraphrase, or quote your sources?
+Go to the OWL’s handy guide on Quoting, Paraphrasing, and Summarizing.

 Citing Sources

-When using another author’s intellectual property (from primary or secondary source material), it is essential that you properly cite your source.
-Giving credit not only benefits your credibility as an author, but will also help you avoid plagiarism.
-Be sure to carefully document all the necessary citation information for your sources while researching to make the process much easier.
+When using an author’s ideas (primary or secondary sources), you must cite your source.
+Giving credit benefits your credibility as an author and helps you avoid plagiarism.
+Document all the necessary citation information for your sources while researching.
+This will make the process much easier.

-There are multiple formats for citation styles, and they vary according to academic discipline.
-The Modern Language Association (MLA) has a specific format for citation information that is to be included both in-text and on a Works Cited page.
-This format is used for English and some other humanities courses and includes stylistic conventions for the format of the essay as well as for the citations.
+There are multiple formats for citation styles.
+These vary according to academic discipline.
+The Modern Language Association (MLA) has a specific format for citation information to be included both in-text and on a Works Cited page.
+This format is used for English and some other humanities courses.
+It includes stylistic conventions for the format of the essay as well as for the citations.

-Similarly, the American Psychological Association (APA) has its own form of citation and formatting that is most often utilized by courses in the social sciences.
+Also, the American Psychological Association (APA) has its own form of citations and formatting.
+It is most often utilized by courses in the social sciences.
 Yet another style of citation is the Chicago Manual of Style, which is often used in research papers for history and some humanities courses.

 You should always check with your professor about which citation format to use.

-For specific information on the guidelines for in-text, bibliographic, and footnote/endnote citation, see the links below:
+For specific information on guidelines for, see the links below:

 The Owl at Purdue: APA Style Citation